 Rumor has it, workers have heard unexplained sounds while working on aircraft and have seen lights flickering on and off in empty buildings.
 Perhaps the weirdest part of the stories, some say they have witnessed WWII aircraft landing on the runway of McConnell Air Force Base on foggy nights around Halloween.

 The building is more than 120 years old and some say ghosts walk through the back and upper portions of it.
-From smelling perfume to hearing footsteps, seeing orbs and noticing things moved or missing, store employees believe Central Plains Novelty is haunted.
-Paranormal Investigators even claim to have picked up EVP or “ghost voices” on recording.
+From smelling perfume to hearing footsteps, seeing orbs, and noticing things moved or missing, store employees from Central Plains Novelty (former tenant) believe the building is haunted.
+Paranormal Investigators even claim to have picked up EVP or “ghost voices” on a recording.

 The Perfect Touch Salon, Delano

 The Perfect Touch Salon used to house Travel Air Manufacturing Company, where some of Wichita’s airplane industry founding fathers – Clyde Cessna, Walter Beech and Lloyd Stearman – used to work in the 1920s.
 Instead of the ghosts of those aviation greats, workers claim to see either a woman dressed in Victorian attire or a redheaded gunslinger.
-Staff members have brought in flowers for the woman and say she’s a sad ghost.
+Staff members have brought in flowers for the woman and say she’s a sad ghost and shows up in the back of the store, near the manicure area.
+They’ve also noticed items in the salon moving on their own.
 As for the redheaded man – historically, Rowdy Jo and Redbeard had a shootout in Delano, so that might be where the redheaded ghost came from.
+According to Ghost Tours of Kansas, an ornery gentleman and woman in white have been seen and heard.

 Theorosa’s Bridge/109th Street Bridge, Valley Center